Tag Archives: survivor

 When you change your performance, you change your life.

-This is the kicker to today’s event – today would have been my sister’s birthday, had she not passed away after being struck down by a hit-and-run drive, some 40+ years ago!
+This is the kicker to today’s event – today would have been my sister’s birthday, had she not passed away after being struck down by a hit-and-run driver, some 40+ years ago!
 I was a lonely, neglected child.
-But when my sister came into the world, from early on I gladly took care of her.
-Many times it was just the two of us while our parents were gone.
+But when my sister was born, I took care of her from early on.
+Many times, it was just the two of us while our parents were gone.
 But I didn’t mind.
-It was better doing things together than doing them alone.
-I promised that I would love and care for her forever.
+It was better to do things together than to do them alone.
+I promised to love and care for her forever.
 When tragedy struck, she was only two.
 How do you think this nine-year-old big sister felt at the time?
 Do you think she struggled with self-esteem, insecurities, and self-doubt for the majority of her life?
 Yeah, you can say that all right.
 And I will continue to work on it.

 I share my experiences because it is possible to make a difference in this world.
-Just like my pastor says: If you have a pulse you have a purpose!
-Today’s message was well received and the hour flew by quickly.
+Just like my pastor says: If you have a pulse, you have a purpose!
+Today’s message was well received, and the hour flew by quickly.
 Afterward, no one wanted to stop chatting and visiting with me.
 They felt inspired.
-In the end, they knew I was one of them.
+In the end, they knew I was one of them, but also an overcomer.

 When I look back on my life, I see pain, mistakes, and heartache.
 When I look in the mirror, I see strength, learned lessons and pride in myself.